-Our main result is that our index is a reliable indicator of this difference: we find that a 10% increase of the index is associated with a 7% increase in the difference between observed and Nash quantities.
+With our setup, we are able to compute the difference between the actual observed production levels and those that would prevail in the equilibrium.
+A first contribution of the present article is to show that our index is a reliable indicator of this difference: a low value of the index is associated with a situation where the actual strategies of the airlines stand close to the Nash equilibrium of our model.
+The index thus could be viewed as a competition authority tool to assess the status of counterfactual analysis referring to Nash equilibria.
+The index is below 1 in approximately 90% of the markets in our dataset, and we find that a 10% increase of the index is associated with a 7% increase in the difference between observed and Nash quantities.
 Descriptive statistics show that the Nash equilibrium is less likely to occur on short distance and intense traffic routes linking populated cities.
 Low cost companies also complicate the convergence toward the equilibrium whereas greater concentration tends to yield a lower value of the index.
-At this stage of the analysis, we conclude that an equilibrium would be reached on approximately 90% of the markets in our dataset.